IPEM 26

 Target Audience:

-For clinicians/ANPs/nurses who will assess and treat minor injuries in the emergency department.
 The workshop will assist with interpreting paediatric X-rays in the acute setting.
 The workshop is suitable for those new to emergency medicine as well as those who wish to refresh their skills with all aspects of caring for children with minor injuries addressed.

 Learning Outcomes: